 NOTE: Examine fluorescent spots in the negative control (e.g. MG1655 ΔlacZ) and determine the threshold to filter out false positives.

-To obtain the spot intensity of a single mRNA, use a list of spot intensities measured at time zero (before adding IPTG), and fit the distribution of spot intensities with a Gaussian mixture model with two mixture.
-Take the peak position of the first Gaussian population (black line in Figure 3D-3E) as the spot intensity of a single mRNA.
+To obtain the spot intensity of a single mRNA, use a list of spot intensities measured at time zero (before adding IPTG), and fit the distribution of spot intensities with a Gaussian mixture model with two mixture components.
+Take the peak position of the first Gaussian population (black line in Figure 3D,E) as the spot intensity of a single mRNA.
 Perform this for Cy5 spots and Cy3 spots separately to obtain the spot intensity of a single 5’ and 3’ lacZ mRNA.

-NOTE: Repeat this in every time-course experiment because the peak positions can vary slightly in different experiments.
-The spot intensity of a single mRNA (either 5’ or 3’ mRNA) is used as a normalization factor to convert spot intensities to the number of mRNAs in the next step.
+NOTE: Repeat this in every time-course experiment because the spot intensity of a single mRNA can vary slightly in different experiments.

 Divide the fluorescence intensity of a spot with the intensity of a single mRNA (from Step 9.4) to obtain the number of mRNAs within a spot.
 Sum normalized spot intensities within a cell to calculate the total number of mRNA in a cell (Figure 3F).
 Perform these calculations for 5’ and 3’ mRNA separately.